Doctoral study programme

 The accreditation for doctoral study programme/fields mentioned below will end by the year 2021.

 No new doctoral students can be admitted to those fields of study.

+Informaticsprovides students with deeper knowledge and experience in selected fields of computer science and helps them to develop skills needed for a successful career in academia or in industry.
 The candidates who successfully defend their PhD thesis and pass the state examination are awarded with the PhD title.

 The crucial part of PhD study is devoted to research whose outcomes are published in conference proceedings and journals.

+Many of the activities of the doctorate program are available (and recommended) also to undergraduate students.
 Participation in special lectures, research seminars, and working in research laboratories is a good way for master and bachelor students to sharpen their skills and prepare themselves for PhD studies.

 PhD candidates FI MU can enjoy good working conditions comparable with major universities abroad (including travelling funds).

 PhD study concentrates on developing research and development skills.
 However, steps are also done to prepare students for positions in industry and for developing basic knowledge and experiences in management, service and leadership positions, offering also basics in law and economics.